-- · Power supply - · NMEA0183 data port for connection to chart plotters or other NMEA0183 compatible equipment - USB for connection to a computer - · External switch input for silent mode control - NMEA2000 port for connection to NMEA2000 compatible equipment
+- Power supply - · Two independent NMEA0183 data ports for connection to chart plotters and other NMEA0183 compatible equipment - USB for connection to a PC or Mac - External switch input for silent mode control - NMEA2000 port for connection to NMEA2000 compatible equipment

-In addition there are two other connections for the VHF antenna and an optional external GPS antenna.
-Section Figure 3 shows an overview of the electrical connections to the AIS transceiver.
+In addition there are three other connections for the VHF antenna, VHF Radio input and a GNSS antenna.
+Figure 3 shows an overview of the electrical connections to the AIS transceiver.